DarkHorse108/Weather-Application/README.md

 To run this web application, please follow the instructions below.
 Note that these instructions are for a linux environment and reflect running the application in OSU ENGR's flip servers.

+Edit: View a working example of this web application here: http://adrift108.pythonanywhere.com/

 1. Create a new folder to hold the repository files, i.e. mkdir WeatherApplication

 2. In your new folder, enter the following command: